hansreier/techreier/eDrops/src/main/resources/static/markdown/about/website_en.md

 ### How to make a text based website without coding HTML

 The goal is to do this as simple as possible.
-One option is to use mardown like in readme.md file, since this is simpler that RTF and uses less disk space.
+One option is to use markdown like in readme.md file, since this is simpler that RTF and uses less disk space.
 Perhaps the system in the future will support both formats.
 External text editors like Intellij can be used, or a text editor to be included in this project (TODO).
 I have used server side HTML rendering (Thymeleaf).
 The reason for this it that for simple text oriented web pages,